open-craft/edx-simple-theme/README.md

 You can then install and use it as a regular theme.
 Run `make dev.static.lms` to make sure that the latest changes are picked up.

-# [IN DEVELOPMENT] Use as branding package for MFEs
+# Use as branding package for MFEs
 This can also be used as a [branding package for MFEs]( https://open-edx-proposals.readthedocs.io/en/latest/oep-0048-brand-customization.html).
 To do so install this package as an override to `@edx/brand`.
 Any variables specified in